← Back to 漢書

 滿 便

 He emphasized mercy for frail elders swept into penal machinery despite low social threat.
 The policy narrowed elder criminal liability to severe or malicious offenses.
-Child offenders under seven in grave cases required central review and could receive death commutation.
+In Chengdi Hongjia year one, an order fixed: 'If not yet seven years old, and in robbery-fighting homicide or capital offenses, submit to Chief Justice for hearing and may receive commuted death.'
 The measure was framed as consistent with classical exemption doctrine.
 Such revisions are presented as successful examples of humane legal normalization.

 23